Ishita Ganguly

 Ishita Ganguly (born 24 July 1992) is an Indian television actress predominantly working in Hindi television series.
 She has also appeared in a Bengali television series.

 Career

 Ganguly's first television series was Mrs Sinha Roy, a Bengali daily soap which premiered on Sananda TV.
 She then appeared in Colors TV's 2014 drama series Shastri Sisters, in which she portrayed Anushka Shastri opposite Vijayendra Kumeria.

 From 2023 to 2024, she portrayed Gopala in Dangal's Nath.
-Currently, she is playing Chamkeli in Badi Haveli Ki Chhoti Thakurain, produced by Natkhat Productions.
+Last she played Chamkeli in Badi Haveli Ki Chhoti Thakurain, produced by Natkhat Productions.